openkim/kliff/docs/source/installation.rst

 ============

-KLIFF needs Python_ 3.5 or newer.
+KLIFF requires Python_ 3.5 or newer.

-KLIFF is based on KIM_, either to fit physics-motivated potentials archived on OpenKIM_ or to deploy the trained potential.
+KLIFF is based on KIM, either to fit physics-motivated potentials archived on OpenKIM_ or to deploy the trained potential.
 To get KLIFF to work, the prerequisites kim-api_ and kimpy_ need to be installed first.